 Rather, be an employee who congratulates co-workers on a job well done, accepts challenges with a smile, and always keeps a positive attitude.
 They are all qualities managers look for in an employee when considering a promotion.

 When you work hard, it’s bound to pay off in the end.
 By maintaining a strong work ethic, you will become the “rock star employee” every boss desires to have.
 So what are you waiting for?

 6) Avoid Burning Bridges

 Your promotion doesn’t solely depend upon your work.
 After all, whenever there are people around, human relationships play a key role.

-Hence, you need to make sure that none of the stakeholders in deciding in your promotion are on the offside with you.
-Try your best to create a positive buzz about you.
+Hence, it would help if you made sure that none of the stakeholders deciding on your promotion are on the offside with you.
+Try your best to create a positive buzz about yourself.

-Not only among your bosses, but also among your colleagues, avoid giving anybody a chance to successfully prove negative stuff about you.
-Do this and you would hardly have to worry about how to get promoted at work again.
+Among your bosses and your colleagues, avoid giving anybody a chance to prove negative stuff about you successfully.
+Do this, and you would hardly have to worry about how to get promoted at work again.

 The prevalent buzz about you at the workplace will always be positive if you understand the value of building bridges and avoid burning them.
 After all, you never know whose opinion might hamper your chances of a well-deserved promotion.

 In case of a tie when it comes to working, the one with better behavior and a positive image lands the promotion.